-While the Zoning Code regulates setbacks and building height according to the number of stories, there is no definition of "story" in the Zoning Code.
-Staff has therefore relied upon the definition of "story above grade" in the Building Code to interpret the Zoning Code.
-However, the purpose in the Building Code for regulating the number of stories may be different than the purpose of regulating height in the Zoning Code.
-For example, in the Zoning Code the intent of regulating buildings according to minimum number of stories in the DSC zone is to ensure that buildings in the downtown reflect the established height characteristic that visually defines the downtown.
-The Building Code, on the other hand, regulates according to numbers of stories such things as types of construction required, or whether an elevator is required.
+While the zoning code regulates setbacks and building height according to the number of stories, there is no definition of "story" in the zoning code.
+Staff has therefore relied upon the definition of "story above grade" in the building code to interpret the zoning code.
+However, the purpose in the building code for regulating the number of stories may be different than the purpose of regulating height in the zoning code.
+For example, in the zoning code the intent of regulating buildings according to minimum number of stories in the DSC zone is to ensure that buildings in the downtown reflect the established height characteristic that visually defines the downtown.
+The building code, on the other hand, regulates according to numbers of stories such things as types of construction required, or whether an elevator is required.

-At staff's request, the City Council referred this item for a possible zoning ordinance text amendment to develop a definition of "story" that reflects the intent of the Zoning Code in regulating setbacks and building heights according to the number of building stories.
+At staff's request, the City Council referred this item for a possible zoning ordinance text amendment to develop a definition of "story" that reflects the intent of the zoning code in regulating setbacks and building heights according to the number of building stories.

-In response, staff presented to both the Planning and Zoning Commission and the City Council an amendment that essentially reflected the definition in the Building Code that the Inspection Division has applied to past projects, and therefore best reflected past practice.
+In response, Staff presented to both the Commission and the City Council an amendment that essentially reflected the definition in the Building Code that Inspections has applied to past projects, and therefore best reflected past practice.
 However, on December 13, 2011, the Council directed staff to come back with alternatives that would address the issue of building height in the downtown as it pertains to the number of stories and that would resolve the issue of nonconforming buildings in the downtown.

-Currently, the Code requires that buildings in the downtown be at least two stories.
+Currently, the code requires that buildings in the downtown be at least two stories.
 This reflects the historic pattern of many downtowns that were developed with two or more story structures.
 The current story requirement was likely imposed to retain that visual pattern and the visual boundaries that define the downtown.
 In the traditional downtown district, those boundaries are the building walls on both sides of the street.
 The ratio of the height of those buildings to the width of the street between buildings establishes the scale of the space.
 Many downtowns intentionally include building height standards that retain that height/width ratio.
 The intent is to create a defined space with a sense of enclosure, making it inviting to pedestrians.
 Some downtown planners compare this to "walking into a room."
 Typically, traditional downtowns in moderate-sized Midwestern communities have buildings of two, three, or four stories and distance across the street of 50 to 80 feet.
 With some exceptions noted, Ames's downtown is also characterized primarily by multiple-story buildings, and the two-story minimum height standard reflects that characteristic.

 It is helpful to consider some of the reasons the two-story requirement may have been imposed, because it helps to identify alternatives that can achieve the same objectives.
 If the primary purpose was to retain the historic ratio of building height to street width, then allowing a single story building at heights that are similar to two-story structures could achieve the same result.
 This could also provide some relief to property owners who might find the two-story requirement burdensome due to both the costs of constructing a second story and the questionable ability to market the space on an upper floor.
 The Council may recall this discussion during the broader discussion of whether to expand the Downtown Service Center (DSC) designation along Kellogg Avenue to Lincoln way.
+At that time, the Council agreed that the two-story height requirement was reflective of downtown design.